iateadonut/laravel51-email-authentication/readme.md

-## Laravel5 email authentication
+## Laravel5.1 email authentication

-This is an implementation of the work of Luca Bernardino at codeanchor.net.
+This is an implementation of the work of Luca Bernardino at codeanchor.net, originally created in laravel 5.0, then upgraded to laravel 5.1 LTS.

 There are a few changes, including the refactoring he talks about for AuthenticatesAndRegistersUsers.php, in this tutorial: